 Claims can vary significantly from year to year.
-Claims in 2021 were higher than in 2020.
-This reflects the effect in 2020 of the private hospitals operating as part of the public system for three months.
-Claims in 2021 were also impacted by the ongoing COVID-19 impacts and the HSE cyber attack caused disruption to claims reporting which means there is more than usual uncertainty over recent claims levels.
+Claims in 2022 were higher than in 2021 and previous years.
+This reflects the growth in the portfolio and the continued recovery of the hospital system from COVID-19 impacts (particularly for private hospitals) and an increase in non-hospital claims.
+Claims and claims reporting continue to be disrupted in the aftermath of COVID-19 which means there is greater than usual uncertainty over recent claims levels.

 Irish Life Health aims to mitigate the impact of increases in claims costs for its customers through its continued focus on claims cost management.
-Premium levels have increased to reflect claims experience but the level of increase has been lower than expected due to claims experience and cost containment actions taken by the company.
+Premium levels have reflected claims experience and the Company's claims cost containment activity.
+Premiums remained relatively stable over the last three years and premiums reduced in April 2022 to reflect the reduction in the government health insurance stamp duty.